 Repeat after us: giving gifts doesn’t always mean you have to break the bank.
-Read on for our tips celebrating the holidays on a budget in Hong Kong.
+Read on for our tips to celebrate the holidays on a budget in Hong Kong.

 How to celebrate your holidays on a budget in Hong Kong